 - Shortness of breath

-- Swelling in your legs, ankles or feet
+- Swelling in the legs, ankles or feet

 Thrombotic pulmonary embolism.
 This is the sudden blockage of an artery in the lung.
 It usually happens when a blood clot in the leg travels to the lungs and blocks the flow of blood to the lungs.
 When a blood clot forms in a deep vein in your leg or somewhere else in your body, it’s called deep vein thrombosis (also called DVT).
 You’re at increased risk for thrombotic pulmonary embolism during pregnancy.
-Tell your provider if you have signs or symptoms of thrombotic pulmonary embolism, including:
+Tell your provider if you have any of the following signs or symptoms:

 - Shortness of breath, chest pain and cough